hetida/hetida-designer/docs/enabling_openidconnect.md

 :warning: **You should not use this example setup in a production environment.
 Make sure you use sensible security defaults and secure credentials when configuring your OpenID provider.**

 Once the user is logged in, the hetida designer frontend will add the access token to all REST requests (as a bearer token in the HTTP Authorization header).

+Backend and Runtime will use the access token when making requests against each other or against configured adapters.

+## Enabling Authentication for adapters
+As explained above, hetida designer backend/runtime will forward the bearer access token when making http requests to adapters, when the respective environment variables `HD_USE_AUTH` are set to `true`.

+It is then up to you as the author of an adapter to configure/enable auth checking in your adapter code as is appropriate in your API / application framework.

+## Export/Import against protected backend
+In order to make the included scripts for exporting/importing work against a backend with enabled auth, you can provide a valid Bearer token directly when using the backend/runtime image for invoking scripts (like export/import).
+You have to set
+* The environment variable `HD_USE_AUTH` to `true` for your script invocation
+* The environment variable `HD_BEARER_TOKEN_FOR_EXTERNAL_REQUESTS` to contain the Bearer token that should be used.